AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_unity.md

 ## Project setup

-In this section, we prepare the development environment necessary to integrate Agora Chat into your game.
+This section shows how to prepare the development environment necessary to integrate Agora Chat into the game.

 ### 1. Download the Unity sample project